Nish Kitchen

 Fry fish:

-• 2 whole pearlspot (karimeen).
+• 2 whole pearlspot karimeen.
 (For other options see notes), cleaned

-• 1/2 tsp crushed black peppercorns
+• ½ teaspoon crushed black peppercorns

-• 1 tsp red chili powder
+• 1 teaspoon red chili powder

 • Juice of half of 1 lemon

-• 1 tsp oil (coconut oil preferred)
+• 1 teaspoon oil coconut oil preferred

 • Salt to taste